sashadev-sky/ADT-Guide/README.md

 ### Specifications:
 - FIFO
-  - Data can only be inserted at the end of Queue (same as Stack)
+  - Data can only be inserted at the end of a Queue (same as Stack)
   - Data can only be read from the front of a Queue (opposite behavior of Stack)
   - Data can only be removed from the front of a Queue (opposite behavior of Stack)
 - Sequential/Ordered (i.e. consistent element ordering based on collection population)